kavya-sree-chandhi/Hackathon/README.md

 # 🧠 AI Research Agent for Healthcare Diagnostics

-This project is an intelligent research assistant that automates literature review and question-answering for medical diagnostics using AI.
+This project is an intelligent research assistant that autonomously conducts research, synthesizes information, and produces a comprehensive report on a given research question.This project automates literature review and question-answering for medical diagnostics using AI.
 It focuses on domain-specific topics such as breast cancer and brain tumor detection, leveraging cutting-edge technologies like LLMs, vector stores, and academic/web scraping.

 > 📌 Example Question: _"How does AI help to detect brain tumors?"_